arwelHughes/RAT_fork/examples/Domains/Custom Layers/README.md

 layers models.

-These are broadly the same as normal custom layers models, except that the input to the cutom function contains an additional 'domains' parameter..
+These are broadly the same as normal custom layers models, except that the input to the custom function contains an additional 'domains' parameter..

 ![FS](functionStart.png)